Kotlin/j2k-vscode/extension/README.md

 # j2k-vscode

-An extension which provides one-click, review-before-you-commit Java to Kotlin migration inside VS Code.
+A VS Code extension which provides one-click, review-before-you-commit Java to Kotlin migration inside VS Code.
+The extension utilises LLMs to provide idiomatic conversion suggestions, helping Java developers migrate to Kotlin.

+## Demo

+## Installation

+### Prerequisites

+### How to install

+## Feedback

+### Reporting an issue

+To report a bug or an issue, please use GitHub issues and log an issue under this repository.

+## Contributing

 ## Features